FC-Datalog as a Framework for Efficient String Querying: Introduction

 A query language for relational databases, $\datalog$ was introduced to perform operations that were not possible in earlier database languages such as graph transitive closure (see e.g. \cite{Alice}).
-A $\datalog$ program has a database of prepopulated \emph{extensional} relations and a set of recursive rules that define new \emph{intensional} relations. \changethree{Semi-positive $\datalog$, which allows negation for atoms with extensional relation symbols, captures $\p$ on ordered structures (see e.g. \cite{Libkin})}. \changeall{Linear $\datalog$ permits at most one atom with an intensional relation symbol in the body of every rule, and semi-positive linear $\fcdatalog$ captures $\nlogspace$ on ordered structures (see e.g. \cite{Gottlob2003}).} \changetwo{A more general definition of linear $\datalog$ permits, in the body of every rule, at most one atom with an intensional relation symbol mutually recursive with the head relation symbol (see e.g \cite{Alice}).
-We can evaluate body atoms that have other intensional relation symbols as subroutines, and so this extended definition does not affect the complexity.} Linear $\datalog$ also captures how recursion is done in SQL~(see \cite{SQL}).
+A $\datalog$ program has a database of prepopulated \emph{extensional} relations and a set of recursive rules that define new \emph{intensional} relations. \changethree{Semi-positive $\datalog$, which allows negation for atoms with extensional relation symbols, captures $\p$ on ordered structures (see e.g. \cite{Libkin})}. \changeall{Linear $\datalog$ permits at most one atom with an intensional relation symbol in the body of every rule, and semi-positive linear $\fcdatalog$ captures $\nlogspace$ on ordered structures (see e.g. \cite{Gottlob2003}).} A more general definition of linear $\datalog$ permits, in the body of every rule, at most one atom with an intensional relation symbol mutually recursive with the head relation symbol (see e.g \cite{Alice}).
+We can evaluate body atoms that have other intensional relation symbols as subroutines, and so this extended definition does not affect the complexity.
+Linear $\datalog$ has been investigated in the context of capturing linear recursion in SQL~(see \cite{SQL}).

-The combined complexity of model checking $\datalog$ is $\exptime$-\changetwo{complete}, even if the input database is empty, the universe is made up of only two elements, and the program has only a single rule (see \cite{DatalogComplexity, Gottlob2003}).
+The combined complexity of model checking $\datalog$ is $\exptime$-\changetwo{complete}, even if the input database is empty, the universe is made up of only two elements, and the program has only a single rule (see e.g. \cite{DatalogComplexity, Gottlob2003}).
 For linear $\datalog$ it is $\pspace$-complete, again even with an empty input database, a two-element universe, and a single rule (see \cite{Gottlob2003}).